Green Business Policy, Mobile Notary

-Our EIO will complete initial and continuing environmental education (EE) by reading, self-study, or attending training classes to learn best practices on how to reduce our environmental impact.
+Complete initial and continuing environmental education (EE) by reading, self-study, or attending training classes to learn best practices on how to reduce our environmental impact.

-Our EIO will seek and follow credible sources of useful and accurate green business information and news.
+Seek and follow credible sources of useful and accurate green business information and news.

-Our EIO will write our Green Business Policy to minimize our carbon, water, and land footprint, review and update it as needed, and serve as the environmental compliance officer and green practices advocate.
+Write our Green Business Policy to minimize our carbon, water, and land footprint, review and update it as needed, and serve as the environmental compliance officer and green practices advocate.

 Our Green Business Policy will be posted on our website for public viewing and transparency and to serve other small businesses as a sample Green Policy.